openebs-archive/openebs-docs/docs/storageengine.md

 ### Choosing a storage engine

-A storage class contains the provisioner details and a reference to the volume policies group (VPG).
+A storage class contains the provisioner details and a reference to the Volume Parameter Group (VPG).
 Create a storage class that refers to a VPG.

 Example of a storage class with a VPG reference is shown below.